enginebeast/enginebeast.github.io/_posts/2025-10-10-electric_fields.md

 Where d is a distance between two charge, and z is a distance between center of two charge and a test charge.

-Also, we can indicate $$q\vec{d}$$ as follows.
+We can express $$q\vec{d}$$ as follows.

 $$\vec{p} = q\vec{d}$$

-And, we call $$\vec{p}$$ as electric dipole moment.
-Please remember it, because it uses too when we study torque of electric dipole
+And, we call $$\vec{p}$$ the electric dipole moment.
+Please remember it, because it uses too when studying the torque on an electric dipole.

 ## Find electric fields using integral

 ## Torque of electric dipole
-In classic mechanics Torque, $$\tau$$ is defined by the following equation.
+In classical mechanics, torque, $$\tau$$ is defined by the following equation.

 $$\vec{\tau} = \vec{r} \times \vec{F}$$

-And we now know relation between force and electric field.
+And we now know the relation between force and the electric field.

 $$\vec{F} = q\vec{E}$$

-And by combining first and second equations, we can get a following equation.
+And by combining the first and second equations, we can get the following equation.

 $$
 \begin{aligned}